Christine Blasey Ford: Recognition

 The Wing, a co-working network and club for women, named a conference room in its San Francisco location after Ford.
 In November 2018, a GoFundMe started by Georgetown Law professor Heidi Li Feldman raised $30,000 towards endowing a professorship or scholarship in Ford's name.
 That same year, Time magazine included Ford on its shortlist for Person of the Year.
 On December 11, 2018, Ford presented the Sports Illustrated "Inspiration of the Year" award to Rachael Denhollander.
 In 2019, she was named one of that year's 100 most influential people in Time 100, having been nominated by then-Senator Kamala Harris.

 Additionally, Ford has been nominated for a University of North Carolina at Chapel Hill Distinguished Alumna Award for "speaking truth to power" when she went public with her sexual assault allegations against Kavanaugh.

 Personal life

 Before coming forward with allegations against Kavanaugh, Ford lived in Palo Alto, California, with her husband Russell Ford—they wed in 2002—and their two sons.
 Since coming forward, she says that she has moved multiple times.

 Ford is a registered Democrat who has made contributions to political organizations.
-In 2017, she participated in a local Women's March protesting President Trump and attended a March for Science in San Francisco to protest the Trump administration's cuts to research.
+In 2017, she participated in a local Women's March protesting President Trump and attended a March for Science in San Francisco to protest the first Trump administration's cuts to research.